What’s the problem with smart meters?

 Some reports even suggest suppliers, obviously desperate to hit their targets, are using 'scare tactics' to convince customers to accept a smart meter, including stating bills will otherwise go up, smart meters are compulsory, and even telling customers their current meter is unsafe.
 If you’re supplier tries to force a smart meter on you like this, make an official complaint, first to your supplier’s complaints team, and then to the energy ombudsman.

-After all that, you might be wondering why on earth you should even bother getting a smart meter, here’s why…
+If you're still wondering why on earth you should even bother getting a smart meter, read on.

 The main selling point of a smart meter seems to be that it can help to cut your energy bills, and the fact that the estimated saving of £26 a year has more than halved to just £11.40 is being used by some as an excuse to criticise the roll out.

 But the fact is, the savings figures quoted are pretty negligible, whether £26 a year or £11 a year, particularly when you consider that simply switching supplier could knock as much as £428 off your annual energy bills.

 The real benefit of smart meters is that they’ll help make us all more energy-conscious and, in turn, more energy efficient, which is good for both our pocket and planet.

 As smart meters offer real-time data of how much power each appliance is using, this helps identify areas where you need to cut your usage to save energy – using less energy will not just help lower your energy bills, it will help reduce your carbon footprint.
 In turn, this helps cut greenhouse emissions from electricity plants, and helps maximise the use of existing power plants and lessen the need for new plants to be built.